madhurimarawat/Cloud-Computing/Experiment 1/Documentation/Setting Up a Virtual Machine in a Cloud Environment.md

 ### **Limitations in LocalStack**

-- LocalStack provides a basic simulation of AWS EC2 but does not support actual VM provisioning.
+- LocalStack should be considered a basic simulation of AWS EC2, as it does not support actual VM provisioning.
-- For working with real VMs locally, users should consider using hypervisors such as **VirtualBox**, **VMware**, or combining LocalStack with these tools for a hybrid setup.
+- For working with real VMs locally, hypervisors such as **VirtualBox** or **VMware** should be used, or LocalStack should be integrated with these tools for a hybrid setup.

-This setup is ideal for students looking to interact with a simulated cloud environment, allowing them to practice API calls and configurations without incurring any cloud service costs.
+This setup should be considered suitable for testing and development in a simulated cloud environment, allowing API interactions and configuration testing without incurring cloud service costs.

 ---